How I became pro: Tom Pidcock

 Published on

 For Tom Pidcock, the rise to the top of world cycling has felt like a natural evolution.
-There is, he says, little separation from the young boy that raced in the UK to the young man that is winning world titles – just logical steps along a realistic path of progress.
+There is, he says, little separation from the young boy that raced in the UK to the young man that is winning world titles, just logical steps along a realistic path of progression.

-Despite seeming like he's in a hurry to master everything on two wheels, Tom says he takes a ‘slow and steady’ approach.
-Here’s how that philosophy has worked out so far for this mega multi-talent...
+Despite seeming like he's in a hurry to master everything on two wheels, Pidcock says he takes a ‘slow and steady’ approach.
+Here’s how that philosophy has worked out so far for this mega multi-talent.

 Café culture and family fun

-As with all evolutionary journeys, Pidcock’s passion for all things two-wheeled stems from mum and dad.
-Keen cyclists themselves, it is little wonder that young Tom was scooting around on two wheels as far back, and even before, he can remember.
+As with all evolutionary journeys, Pidcock’s passion for all things two-wheeled stems from his mum and dad.
+Keen cyclists themselves, it is little wonder that young Pidcock was scooting around on two wheels as far back, and even before, he can remember.

 I think my parents might have even tied my feet to the pedals at one point!

-“They didn’t push me," Tom is keen to stress, pointing out that this early – and slightly unorthodox – adoption of clipless pedals and weekend workouts weren't a result of pushy parenting. "[They] just encouraged me when it was needed; they got the balance right.”
+“They didn’t push me," Pidcock is keen to stress, pointing out that this early, and slightly unorthodox, adoption of clipless pedals and weekend workouts weren't a result of pushy parenting. "[They] just encouraged me when it was needed; they got the balance right.”

 Getting noticed

 Tom remembers racing a lot at the Under-14 level but not “getting good” until was in the Under-16 ranks.
 Until then, it was a case of whipping his mudguards off and using his winter training bike to race cyclocross.
-However, with some strong results under his belt, he got support from Paul Milnes Cycles – a Yorkshire-based cycle shop with a strong heritage of supporting talented young racers from the county.
+However, with some strong results under his belt, he got support from Paul Milnes Cycles, a Yorkshire-based cycle shop in the UK with a strong heritage of supporting talented young racers from the county.

-Tom was still switching between the disciplines; training largely on the road, racing with increasing prominence in cyclocross and always playing on the mountain bike.
-There were no thoughts of specialising, but Tom did – and indeed still does – see himself as a road racer who does cyclocross and mountain bike, rather than a cyclocross rider who dabbles in the other disciplines.
+Pidcock was still switching between the disciplines; training largely on the road, racing with increasing prominence in cyclocross and always playing on the mountain bike.
+There were no thoughts of specialising, but Pidcock did and indeed still does see himself as a road racer who does cyclocross and mountain biking, rather than a cyclocross rider who dabbles in the other disciplines.

 This perhaps stems from his earliest race and his earliest big success, both of which were on the road.
-The former was at Castle Combe Race Circuit in the south-west of England – a dropped chain resulting in a bit of a paddy – while the latter was at the Scarborough National Youth Road Race Series – a win resulting in a mental switch that saw Tom begin to understand his potential.
+The former was at Castle Combe Race Circuit in the South-West of England where a dropped chain resulting in a bit of stress, while the latter was at the Scarborough National Youth Road Race Series.
+It was the win there that resulted in the mental switch that saw Pidcock begin to understand his potential.

 The following year he would go on to start winning with the kind of style that was impossible to go unnoticed; the first of his World Cup, European and World Championship victories were in the bag.

-On the road, Tom was also hitting headlines.
+On the road, Pidcock was also hitting headlines.
 Just two months after securing the rainbow stripes in cyclocross, he won the Junior edition of the prestigious Paris-Roubaix.

-A multi-talent was emerging.
-Only a very few have managed to excel in cyclocross, road, and mountain bike into their elite careers: Pauline Ferrand-Prevot, Mathieu van der Poel...
-Tom Pidcock?
-Could he back up these stellar Junior years?
+A multi-talented rider was emerging.
+Only a very few racers have managed to excel in cyclocross, road and mountain bike in their elite careers such as Pauline Ferrand-Prevot and Mathieu van der Poel.
+Could he back up these stellar Junior years and add his name to this stellar roster?

 No great rush

-Signing a professional contract with cyclocross super-team, Telenet-Fidea, seemed a solid move.
-So, naturally, when he left the team a year into a two-year contract, some eyebrows were raised.
-Similarly, riding a largely domestic and crit-heavy road calendar with Sir Bradley Wiggins' UCI Continental team, Team Wiggins, didn’t see Tom catapult to instant greatness as some had predicted.
+Signing a professional contract with cyclocross super-team Telenet-Fidea seemed a solid move.
+So naturally when he left the team one year into a two-year contract, some eyebrows were raised.
+Similarly, riding a largely domestic and crit-heavy road calendar with Sir Bradley Wiggins' UCI Continental team, Team Wiggins, didn’t see Pidcock catapult to instant greatness as some had predicted.

 Behind the hype though, he was just going about his business in his typically calm and confident way.

-Whilst Tom doesn’t really feel like his teenage years were full of sacrifice – “I don’t drink, I don’t like going out and I love riding my bike and then watching TV, playing my Xbox and doing nothing so it was kinda perfect!” – he realises that he actually needed that time early in his Under-23 career to step back from what can be an all-consuming world.
+Whilst Pidcock doesn’t really feel like his teenage years were full of sacrifice, explaining that “I don’t drink, I don’t like going out and I love riding my bike and then watching TV, playing my Xbox and doing nothing so it was kinda perfect!”
+He realises that he actually needed that time early in his Under-23 career to step back from what can be an all-consuming world.

 He adds that he is someone who has developed slowly, and it seems that not rushing through his career or pushing too hard during his younger years has paid dividends.
-As Tom gets older, he feels the sacrifices a little more – the time away from home, his family and girlfriend, and the finer margins for success that come as you reach the top of senior, elite sport.
+As Pidcock gets older, he feels the sacrifices a little more; the time away from home, his family and girlfriend, and the finer margins for success that come as you reach the top of senior, elite sport.
 But when you see the big picture, it all becomes worth it.

 Taking control (and titles)

-It takes a huge amount of confidence to tread your own path at your own pace, but Tom has a mature head on those young shoulders and he is making it work.
+It takes a huge amount of confidence to tread your own path at your own pace, but Pidcock has a mature head on those young shoulders and he is making it work.

-One of the key figures helping Tom navigate this route to the top is his Trinity Racing Team Manager, Kurt Bogaerts.
-Alongside the big race results, Tom points to the beginning of their working relationship as one of the major milestones on his cycling journey.
+One of the key figures helping Pidcock navigate this route to the top is his Trinity Racing Team Manager, Kurt Bogaerts.
+Alongside the big race results, Pidcock points to the beginning of their working relationship as one of the major milestones on his cycling journey.

-Going to Belgium over that winter and being with Kurt and his partner, sports therapist Xenia van der Muelen, was hugely formative for Tom.
+Going to Belgium over that winter and being with Bogaerts and his partner, sports therapist Xenia van der Muelen, was hugely formative for Pidcock.
 He learnt quickly how to be a complete athlete, not just how to train hard.

-With Kurt at the helm of a team built around Tom, control was in his hands.
-He could focus on getting everything right; laying strong foundations for his future.
-By taking control, Tom started taking Under-23 and Elite titles as well.
+With Bogaerts at the helm of a team built around Pidcock, control was in his hands.
+He could focus on getting everything right, laying strong foundations for his future.
+By taking control, Pidcock started taking Under-23 and Elite titles as well.

 The 2019 and 2020 seasons are a rollcall of remarkable results: Under-23 European Cyclocross Champion, Under-23 World Cyclocross Champion, British Cyclocross Champion, Under-23 World Cup winner.
-On the road, Tom became the first-ever British winner of the Under-23 Paris-Roubaix, and then went on to claim the Under-23 bronze at the World Championships in his home county of Yorkshire.
+On the road, Pidcock became the first-ever British winner of the Under-23 Paris-Roubaix, and then went on to claim the Under-23 bronze at the World Championships in his home county of Yorkshire, England.
 And that was just 2019.

 This year, he made the step up to the elites in CX, securing silver in his first-ever Cyclocross World Championships before the global pandemic put a halt to all events.
 When racing resumed, he showed that the lockdown hadn't affected his early-season form, powering his way to overall victory at the Giro Ciclistico d’Italia, the biggest stage race on the Under-23 road calendar, before riding an incredibly strong race at the Elite World Championships where he was Great Britain’s team leader.